zeehoe/advance_web_react_nodejs_boilerplate/README.md

-# Advance Login Register server and frontend setup (Node js and React)
+# Advance web page setup using Node js and React

-This project is a advance basic setup, consiting of login and register page web application using MongoDB.

-It is aimed to show the integration of node js backend and react frontend.
+This project is a advance setup for a web application using React as frontend, and Node.js as backend.
+This project 3 pages (Login, Register and Main page), while the backend have only one model which is User model.
+The data management system is using MongoDB, for simple demonstration.
+This project consist of 2 part:

+### public
+React frontend sources codes are here.

+### server
+Node.js backend producing api for frontend to use.

 ## Library used - SERVER